 Sight: Visual input makes a difference.
 Stacey’s advice is to create a ‘safe’ space for working on your flexibility – keep it simple, uncluttered, clean, add some soft light if you can and – if you’re as sensitive to visual input as me – I make sure to have a window in sight, and to go easy on the bright colours.
 No TV, and no phone in the line of sight preferably.
 Less is more.

-Sound: I like to do my flexibility practise in a quietish environment, or with an interesting podcast running not-too-loudly in the background – depending on whether I am working with a stretching video or on my own.
+Sound: I like to do my flexibility practice in a quietish environment, or with an interesting podcast running not-too-loudly in the background – depending on whether I am working with a stretching video or on my own.
 I know some people like to have music playing in the background, but that personally distracts me too much, as I instinctively start to choreograph if I enjoy the music 🙂

-Smell: I prefer to air out the room I am in and have as much fresh oxygen circulating in the appartment as possible before starting a deep stretching/workout session – it boosts my energy, and I know I will be breathing deeply throughout.
+Smell: I prefer to air out the room I am in and have as much fresh oxygen circulating in the apartment as possible before starting a deep stretching/workout session – it boosts my energy, and I know I will be breathing deeply throughout.

-Taste: For some reason I am more inspired/motivated to work on my flexibility after I’ve brushed my teeth.. or when I have eaten a tangerine and/or something with lemon – but that could be just me (and/or the energising scents, see the point above!)
+Taste: For some reason I am more inspired/motivated to work on my flexibility after I’ve brushed my teeth.. or when I have eaten a tangerine and/or something with lemon – but that could be just me (and/or the energizing scents, see the point above!)

 Touch: As mentioned before, this might be one of the sensory inputs that makes the most difference in our flexibility/state of mind.
 Only when the body feels safe will it grant us more range of motion.
 This ties in very closely with proprioception – and thus also with our sense of balance, of gravity, pressure, and temperature – as well as other more subtle senses.